Broga: Geography

 Broga sits on the edge of the Titiwangsa Range.
 Consequently, the town is surrounded by lush green hills of a tropical rainforest, the most prominent of which is Broga Hill.

-The hill, approximately 400m in altitude, is notable for its unique appearance as it is rather devoid of trees, which is an uncommon sight amongst the tropical rainforests surrounding the region.
+The hill, approximately 400 m (1,300 ft) in altitude, is notable for its unique appearance as it is rather devoid of trees, which is an uncommon sight amongst the tropical rainforests surrounding the region.
+Cogongrass typically dominates the summit area.
 Remnants of burnt out tree trunks indicate that the area may have been ravaged by a forest fire and the trees did not regrow.

 Broga Hill is easily climbed by most people due to its aforementioned altitude, becoming a frequent destination for casual hikers.
 The hilltop offers a good view of the surrounding area and has become a popular picnic and photography spot.

-Broga Hill became increasingly well known after some scenes from a local movie "Ola Bola" were filmed here.
+Broga Hill became increasingly well known after some scenes from a local movie Ola Bola were filmed here.
 Despite the fame, recent developments of the hillside have permanently damaged the unique beauty of this hill.

 Economy

 Broga is an agricultural town and rubber is its main crop.
-Despite the shift from rubber to palm oil in many parts of Negri Sembilan and Selangor, rubber has remained as the most popular crop in Broga.
+Despite the shift from rubber to palm oil in many parts of Negeri Sembilan and Selangor, rubber has remained as the most popular crop in Broga.
 From a sleepy small town, Broga has been transformed by its proximity to the University of Nottingham's campus.
 The demand for housing and a sizeable student population have brought about rapid development to this area.
 Broga is also known for its Chinese restaurants and durian orchards.